 Because of the hereditary factor, brothers and sisters of children with retinoblastoma should be examined to find out if they may develop the disease.

 Retinoblastoma survivors can also pass this form of cancer on to their children.
 If your child has retinoblastoma, particularly the hereditary type, there is an increased chance that he or she may develop a second cancer in later years.
-We offer genetic counseling to answer all your questions about inheritance risks, providing comprehensive evaluation, education, and support.
+We offer genetic counseling to answer all your questions about inheritance risks and the risk of additional cancers, providing comprehensive evaluation, education, and support.

 Take the Next Step

 Schedule an appointment by calling Kellogg Eye Center at 734-764-7558.